 These terms and conditions apply to reservations made for guided tours and workshops at EMMA – Espoo Museum of Modern Art.
 These terms enter into force the moment the reservation is made by the customer.
 Note that these terms do not apply to the restaurant or other occupants of the building and their services.

-Reservations must be made at least 3 working days prior to the start of the service in question.
-Services that include catering must be reserved at least one week prior to the event.
+Reservations must be made at least 7 days prior to the start of the service in question.

-Reservations may be cancelled without charge one week prior to the reserved occasion.
+Reservations may be cancelled without charge 7 days prior to the reserved occasion.

 In the event that a reservation is not cancelled by the due date, the full price of the tour/workshop will be charged.
 For non-cancellation of a reserved free tour, the charge is 30 euros.
 Per-person prices for services are charged based on the last number of participants disclosed to EMMA by the customer.

 Cancellations must be made by email to EMMA customer services at email@example.com.

 Our guide will wait for the group no more than 15 min. after the reserved tour is set to begin.
 Please note that late arrivals will shorten the duration of the tour correspondingly.

 These terms and conditions apply to reservations for the use of the facilities at EMMA for events.
 The terms enter into force once the reservation has been confirmed.
 EMMA staff will be responsible for exhibition security and services required during the event.
 The staff is obliged to intervene in any situations or actions that violate these instructions.
 All fees for the use of the premises and staff will be invoiced separately as agreed.

 …supply to EMMA information regarding the event (contact details for the contact person, nature of the event, information about catering/refreshments, number of participants etc.) and update that information whenever it changes.

 …send contact data for performers, catering and other involved operators to the EMMA contact person and ensure that everyone is familiar with the facilities and instructions prior to the event.